-Our professors are drawn from among the finest attorneys and academics in the nation.
-They aren't just teachers-they are practicing attorneys, policymakers and experts in their fields.
-And as an LLS student, their doors are always open to you.
+Loyola's professors are drawn from among the finest attorneys and academics in the nation.
+They aren't just teachers-they are practicing attorneys, policymakers, and experts in their fields.
+And as a Loyola student, their doors are always open to you.